-- to set strategy, values and standards; - to provide leadership within a framework of prudent effective controls which enable risk to be assessed and managed; - to appoint the Manager and other external service providers; and - to challenge constructively and scrutinise performance of all outsourced activities.

-Audit Committee Management Engagement Committee Nomination Committee Remuneration Committee Function All NEDs excluding Jim Pettigrew All NEDs All NEDs The Board as a whole performs this function Chairman Gordon McQueen Chairman Jim Pettigrew Chairman Jim Pettigrew Key responsibilities: - to oversee the control environment and financial reporting; - to make recommendation for the appointment of the auditor; and - to review the performance of other service providers, including the auditor.
-Key responsibilities: - to review regularly the management contract and the performance of the Manager.
-Key responsibilities: - to review regularly the Board's structure, composition and performance; and - to make recommendations for any changes or new appointments.
-Key responsibilities: - to set the remuneration policy of the Company.
+- to set strategy, values and standards; - to provide leadership within a framework of prudent effective controls which enable risk to be assessed and managed; - to appoint the Manager and other external service providers; and to challenge constructively and scrutinise performance of all - outsourced activities.
+Remuneration Audit Management Nomination Committee Engagement Committee Committee Function Committee All NEDs All NEDs All NEDs The Board as a excluding whole performs this function Glen Suarez Chairman Chairman Chairman Gordon McQueen Glen Suarez Glen Suarez Key Key Key Key responsibilities: responsibilities: responsibilities: responsibilities: - to oversee the - to review - to review - to set the control regularly the regularly the remuneration management policy of the environment Board's and financial contract and the Company. structure. performance of composition and reporting; to make the Manager. performance; recommendation and for the - to make appointment of recommendations the auditor; and for any changes - to review the or new performance of appointments. other service providers, including the auditor.

-Corporate Governance Statement
+Governance Corporate Governance Statement